-What does your product packaging say about your brand?
+What does your Amazon product packaging say about your brand?
 Giving a positive opening experience can inspire your customers to buy more and leave positive reviews as well as spread your brand name out on social media.
 Find out how to perfect the customer journey through packaging and a great unboxing experience!

-What is The Unboxing Experience?
+What is The Unboxing Experience on Amazon?

 How do customers feel when they open a package from your company, after buying on Amazon?
 Do you pay attention to this part of the customer journey?
 Amazon controls most of the customer experience, so personalising the moment when customers finally discover your product is fundamental to building your brand and outperforming competitors.